mepp/autochimp/readme.txt

 Contributors: WandererLLC
 Plugin URI: http://www.wandererllc.com/company/plugins/autochimp/
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HPCPB3GY5LUQW&lc=US
-Tags: admin, email, MailChimp, Mail, Chimp, campaign, mailing list, create, automatically, subscribe Requires at least: 2.8
+Tags: admin, email, MailChimp, Mail, Chimp, BuddyPress, Profile Fields, XProfile, Register, Plus, Redux, campaign, mailing list, create, automatically, subscribe, unsubscribe, sync, synchronize
+Requires at least: 2.8
-Tested up to: 3.01
+Tested up to: 3.03
-Stable tag: 0.83
+Stable tag: 1.00

-Keep website users and mailing lists in sync and create campaigns from posts.
+Keep website users and MailChimp mailing lists in sync and create campaigns from posts.

 == Description ==

-Automatically add, remove, and update users to your [MailChimp](http://eepurl.com/MnhD "Mail Chimp") mailing list as users subscribe and unsubscribe to your site.
+Automatically subscribe, unsubscribe, and update users to your [MailChimp](http://eepurl.com/MnhD "Mail Chimp") mailing list as users subscribe and unsubscribe to your site.
+Sync your BuddyPress profile fields with your MaiChimp merge variables and groups.
 Create MailChimp mail campaigns automatically from blog posts.
-AutoChimp uses a single options page to help you to simply and quickly manage your preferred settings.
+AutoChimp uses a single options page to help you manage your preferred settings.
 In order to use AutoChimp, you must already have an account with MailChimp and at least one mailing list.

 To use, save your MailChimp API Key on the options page then start adding your new registrations to any selected MailChimp mailing list.
 You can configure the plugin to update your mailing list when 1) a new user subscribes, 2) a user unsubscribes, or 3) a user updates his information.
 You may also choose to create campaigns automatically from post categories of your choosing.
 You can send the campaigns immediately or just save them.

 == Screenshots ==

 1. The options page for AutoChimp works in a logical flow from top to bottom.
 The first thing to do is to save your API key.
 Once you do this, you only need to select the options that you want to support.
+This screenshot shows the maximum available options, which can grow considerably if you are using BuddyPress.
+Don't forget to click "Save AutoChimp Options" when you're finished!

 == Special Notes ==